 Even more effective, however, is using post-sales surveys for already-existing customers.

-5. Get Answers from New, Eager Customers
+5. Get Answers from New, Eager Customers.

 Within a week to two weeks of the sale, your new customers are about as happy with you as they’ll ever be.
 They’re also more likely to answer questions you might have.

-Naturally, that enthusiasm will lose steam over time, so it’s important to get on it!

-Depending on the situation, an email survey or a one-to-one conversation with a sales rep might be the best way to get details on which sites your customers consider most trutworthy.
+Naturally, that enthusiasm will lose steam over time, so it’s important to get on it immediately.
+Depending on the situation, an email survey or a one-to-one conversation with a sales rep might be the best way to get details on which sites your customers consider most trustworthy.

 Weigh your options based on any customer service or technical issues the new customer has been having and whether it would be a good idea to have a wide-ranging chat with them while gathering the information you’re interested in.